 Kapa is a cap, and it is one of the very traditional souvenirs you should think about taking back home with you.
 This is a cap that is red and black, and while it’s not really going to fit into any fashion looks when you return home, it’ll look fab on the mantle.

 The black of the cap represents the past, and the red represents battles with the Ottomans, which now forms part of the National Costume Of Montenegro.
 This is one of the best buys in Montenegro if you want to focus on history.

 Locally Produced Wine

 We’ve already mentioned rakija, but you should also think about trying and buying some of the delicious locally-produced wine.
 The best variety is called ‘Vranac.’
 Produced along the Mediterranean coastline; this is a delightful red wine that has been produced since the late ’70s, one of the most popular Montenegrin products.

 If you’re a wine fan, this is going to take pride of place in your collection, but even if not, you’ll enjoy a few glasses of this over dinner.
 As a result, a bottle or two will make a great souvenir to take back home with you.
 This is one of the best Montenegrin gifts to take home and enjoy while editing your holiday photos!

 If you’re visiting Kotor, in particular, you will see cat-related souvenirs absolutely everywhere; thus, anything adorned by a cat is one of the best souvenirs from Kotor!

 This town loves its cats, so you’ll see fridge magnets, trinkets, and all manner of other souvenirs adorned with different breeds of cats.
 If you have a cat lover back home, this is one of the best Montenegrin gifts to purchase for them.

 While walking around, you’ll also see many cats wandering around the streets; Kotor is known for taking good care of strays.

-Once you return home, you can keep these items in pride of place, remembering your time spend in the country!
+Once you return home, you can keep these items in pride of place, remembering your time spent in the country!